Hot Yoga Flow

-Ohm Hot Yoga Flow is a dynamic type of yoga practiced Vinyasa style, where the poses are performed in a series of flows.
+OHM Hot Yoga Flow is a dynamic Hot Yoga class practiced in a Vinyasa style, where yoga poses are connected in a series of flowing sequences.
+Movements are guided by the breath, creating a smooth and continuous flow between each posture

 Ohm Hot Yoga Flow is a Vinyasa inspired class, where poses are performed in series of flows, integrated with the breath.